ePrivacy and GPDR Cookie Consent by Cookie Consent

 Haunted Burford Priory

-Burford Priory was built on the site of a 13th Century Augustinian hospital.
-Now a private home, ghostly phenomena at the Priory have long been reported.
+Burford Priory was established on the site of a 13th-century Augustinian hospital.
+The Priory, which is now a private residence, has long been associated with paranormal activity.

 Ghosts at Burford Priory

-Reports include telekinetic phenomena, unearthly screams, the sound of a bell tolling at 2am and disembodied singing near the site of the monk's old graveyard.
+Reports include telekinetic phenomena, unearthly screams, the sound of a bell tolling at 2am (the time when monks would have been called to prayer) and disembodied singing near the site of the monk's old graveyard.

 The grounds of Burford priory are also reported to be haunted by the ghost of a gamekeeper carrying a blunderbuss or flintlock pistol.
 It is believed that this haunting is connected to a murder that took place in the late 17th century.